What To Know About Breath-Test & Blood-Test Refusal

-A good DWI lawyer will never give a blanket answer to this question (and you probably shouldn’t trust a lawyer who does).
+DWI Attorneys in KC Mo will never give a blanket answer to this question (and you probably shouldn’t trust a lawyer who does).
 Context is highly important, and the advice depends on the answers to about 40 different questions.
 A small sample includes:

 - What county are you in?

 - Which law enforcement agency pulled you over?